matuteiglesias/journal/content/Business/2024-11-23_Comprehensive_Financial_Analysis_and_Career_Planni.md

 - **Salary Negotiation**: Discussed salary expectations for remote quantitative analyst roles in Argentina.

 ### Achievements
-- Gained insights into financial statement analysis and its application in business [[strategy]].
+- Gained insights into financial statement analysis and its application in business strategy.
 - Developed strategies for career advancement in quantitative finance.

 ### Pending Tasks